Personal Finance

 New York Life | April 24, 2023

-older couple sitting on opposite ends of sofa
+A couple sitting on opposite ends of the couch looking frustrated

 You’d think that after 30 or even 40 years of marriage, divorce would hardly be a consideration.
 You’ve lived with your partner through good times and bad, for decades ─ why call it a day now?